Industrial Food Freeze Dryer Guide

 Use Uniform Loading

-Vegetables usually dry more evenly than high-sugar fruits.
+Meanwhile, vegetables usually dry more evenly than high-sugar fruits.
 However, leafy materials have low bulk density, so tray loading must be controlled.

 • Control tray loading density.